 - You can use the same field for both the start date and the end date if you'd like.
 Doing this will cause every record on the Gantt chart to appear as a bar with a duration of one day.

-- In the Gantt block, end dates are considered to be inclusive.
+- In the Gantt app, end dates are considered to be inclusive.
 For example, if your start date for a record is January 1 and your end date is January 3, the record will appear as three days long (spanning from the beginning of January 1 to the end of January 3).

 In some cases, a project plan or schedule will require that activities be performed in a certain order (for example, you need to finish making a presentation deck before you give a presentation).
 You can visualize these dependent relationships between different tasks with arrows (called dependencies) connecting the different bars.